Toni Muñoz (footballer, born 1982)

 Antonio "Toni" Muñoz Llompart (born 13 August 1982) is a Spanish former professional footballer who played as a forward.

-Career
+Club career

 Muñoz was born in Manacor, Balearic Islands.
-During his career, spent mostly in the Spanish lower leagues, he played once in La Liga, featuring for RCD Mallorca in a 1–0 home defeat against Deportivo de La Coruña on 28 August 2005.
+During his career, spent mostly in the Spanish lower leagues, he played once in La Liga, featuring for Mallorca in a 1–0 home defeat against Deportivo de La Coruña on 28 August 2005.

 Muñoz's other professional season was with Super League Greece club Athlitiki Enosi Larissa, following which he returned to his country in 2008.

 Personal life

-Toni is the younger brother of another footballer, Xisco.
+Toni was the younger brother of another footballer, Xisco Muñoz.